Rome eyed as location for professional soccer team

 “This would benefit the entire community on so many levels,” Zapata said.

-There are only two other Southeast professional teams -- in Chattanooga and in Charlotte, North Carolina.
-Other games would have the teams travelling up North or to the West Coast.
+There are only two other Southeast professional teams — in Chattanooga and in Charlotte, North Carolina.
+Other games would have the teams traveling up North or to the West Coast.

 Zapata estimates there would be about 14 home games a season, or two a month.